What is the Online Amateur Radio Community (OARC)?

 It is possible to take the examination without any formal training, but we recommend taking a course to give structure to your learning.

 OARC has probably the largest online training school in the UK.
 We offer interactive amateur radio training, provided by dedicated tutors covering all levels.
-With our back-to-back courses you could go from a general interest in amateur radio to Fully licenced in as little as six months!
+With our back-to-back courses you could go from a general interest in amateur radio to fully licenced in as little as six months!

-The training is provided using a combination of tutor lead zoom meetings, mutual support groups using dedicated discord channels, and additional resources as required.
+The training is provided using a combination of tutor lead Zoom meetings, mutual support groups using dedicated Discord channels, and additional resources as required.

 As our courses are focussed on getting you through the examination, the first time pass rate for students completing our courses is impressive.